 The bill amends section 39 of chapter XVII of the Michigan Code of Criminal Procedure, specifically addressing the scoring of offense variable 9, which pertains to the number of victims involved in a crime.
-The amendments introduce new criteria for scoring, including the addition of points for multiple companion animals killed and for instances where 10 or more companion animals were placed in danger of physical injury or death.
-The scoring system is revised to reflect these changes, with specific point allocations for various scenarios involving both human victims and companion animals.
+The amendments introduce new criteria for scoring, including the addition of points for multiple companion animals killed and for the number of victims placed in danger of physical injury or death.
+The scoring system is revised to reflect these changes, with specific point allocations for various scenarios, such as multiple deaths (100 points), multiple companion animal deaths (50 points), and different thresholds for human and animal victims placed in danger.

 Statutes affected: House Introduced Bill: 777.39